curveball/cors/README.md

 Getting started
 ---------------

-Simply import the CORS middleware to an existing Curveball server:
+After installing the NPM package, simply import the CORS middleware to an existing Curveball server:

 ```typescript
 import cors from '@curveball/cors';